Updated: 3 days ago

 Asking about your strengths and weaknesses as a leader is one of the best questions to ask a business mentor.
 Your coach is there to provide an unbiased view of your business and leadership, and this question can help you see yourself in a new light.

-After you’ve worked with your coach for a few months, they’ll likely have a good idea of your strengths and weaknesses.
+That being said, after you’ve worked with your coach for a few months, they’ll likely have a good idea of your strengths and weaknesses.
 Asking this question can help you determine how your self-awareness might affect your business.
 Your coach may have noticed weaknesses that you weren’t aware of in the past as well as strengths you can put more focus on.

 It is not uncommon for a business owner to be surprised at the response.
 Regardless, it's extremely important to remember that any weakness can be exercised into a strength!

 The answer to this question gives you a better understanding of what you should prioritize as a business leader both as a person and as a business.

 How Can I Get Out of My Comfort Zone?

 Your comfort zone might not be something you have thought to ask in terms of business ownership.
 It's also no small assumption that discussing your comfort zone can sometimes be a difficult topic.
 However, it’s a highly important topic to address.
 Through analyzing your comfort zone and stepping outside of it, you can move toward business growth and innovation.

 Emerging from your shell isn’t an easy thing to do on your own.
 With your advisor, you can learn small steps to move away from what you’ve been doing in the past.
 Often, they might give you specific activities that you can easily do to help you see that there isn’t anything to fear.

 For example, if you aren’t comfortable with networking, your coach might ask you to schedule at least one lunch date per week with a new connection.
 Networking one-on-one may prove easier than attending big events and help you branch out.